Lady Knights on drive for disabled children in Kenya

 Tax-deductible donations to Friends of Tenwek earmarked for Points for Peds may be made by mail to 6277-600 Carolina Commons, Box 191, Indian Land, SC 29707.

-More information about the nonprofit Friends of Tenwek organization is available online at friendsoftenwck.org.
+More information about the nonprofit Friends of Tenwek organization is available online at friendsoftenwek.org.

 To watch the Lady Knights’ Point for Peds video visit www.youtube.com/watch?v=JN19fJRbZbw.